ncobase/axis/README.md

-# Frontend projects for the NcoTone
+# Frontend projects for the Ncotone

-> This projects is a frontend for the NcoTone.
+> This projects is a frontend for the Ncotone.